 '''

 Download template-chat/tchat.py

+'''

+'''

 class ChatRoomPage(webapp.RequestHandler):

 def get(self):

-user = users.get current user()
+user = users.get_current_user()

 if user is None:

 self.redirect(users.create_login_url(self.request.uri))

+else:

 self.response.headers["Content-Type"] = "text/html"

 messages = db.GqlQuery("SELECT From ChatMessage ORDER BY time")

-template values = {
+template_values = {

 'title': "MarkCC's AppEngine Chat Room",

 'msg_list': messages,

+}

 path = os.path.join(os.path.dirname(file), 'chat-template.html')

 page = template.render(path, template_values)

 self.response.out.write(page)

 '''

-To use a template, you need to get the pathname of the template file, and then call template.render.
+0 0 To use a template, you need to get the pathname of the template file, and then call template.render.

 Getting the pathname requires a bit of a trick in AppEngine.
 As we keep seeing, in the cloud you have less control over your environment than you're used to in a traditional application.
 Your application and its data are somewhere, but you don't know where.
 The AppEngine server determines where it's going to put your data, and it can move it at any time, without warning.
 In order to access a file, you need to ask AppEngine to tell you where the directory containing your application files is located.
-AppEngine uses the Python metavariable file, which is a reference to the source file for the current module.
-AppEngine guarantees that any file uploaded in the same directory as a source file can always be referenced from the same directory as that source file.
-So to find the template file, we get the directory containing our Python code using standard Python tricks with the file metavariable: just like any other file, os.path.dirname(file) gives us the directory, and we get the pathname of the template by joining that with the template name.
+AppEngine uses the Python metavariable \\file\\, which is a reference to the source file for the current module.
+AppEngine guarantees that any file uploaded in the same directory as a source file can always be referenced from the same directory containing our Python code using standard Python tricks with the \\file\\ metavariable: just like any other file, os.path.dirname(\\file\\) gives us the directory, and we get the pathname of the template by joining that with the template name.

 Once we've got a reference to the template file, we call template.render.
 The first parameter to the call is the template, and the second is a Python dictionary.
 The keys in that Python dictionary will become the variables that can be accessed in the template.
-Since we reference title and msg_list in the template, those are the keys that we put in to the dictionary.
+Since we reference title and $msg{list}$ in the template, those are the keys that we put in to the dictionary.